 PROPOSED CHANGES:

-The following Section should be placed between the current Sections 3 and 4, becoming the new Section 4.
+The following Section should be placed in the current Section 3.

 General Terminology Definitions

 This section contains definitions of terms used throughout this document.

-Technical Definitions for Algorithmic Modeling

-The following definitions apply primarily to algorithmic modeling as described in Section 11.

-Block: A group of waveform samples, denominated as a number of samples, a number of symbols, or a number of bits (in the case of NRZ signaling).
+Block: In the AMI context, a group of waveform samples, denominated as a number of samples, a number of symbols, or a number of bits (in the case of NRZ signaling).
 See also “segment” below.
 For example, at a sampling rate of 32 samples per UI, a block of 512 samples would represent 16 symbols.
 As a corollary to this, a block of 16 symbols would consist of 512 samples.

 NRZ: Non-Return-to-Zero signaling, where two distinct voltage levels define the two logic states possible in a symbol.